Social Learning with Endogenous Information and the Countervailing Effects of Homophily: The Model

-\begin{itemize} \item \textbf{Direct Inference:} An agent may observe signals of the form $(+, c_\theta, \theta)$ or $(-, c_\theta, \theta)$, which can indicate that another high-cost agent tried and succeeded or failed at the risky action.
-This allows them to update beliefs about whether $v=1$. \item \textbf{Indirect Inference:} An agent may also observe signals of the form $(\emptyset, c_\theta, \theta)$, indicating that a high-cost agent chose not to take the risky action.
+\item \textbf{Direct Inference:} An agent may observe signals of the form $(+, c_\theta, \theta)$ or $(-, c_\theta, \theta)$, which can indicate that another high-cost agent tried and succeeded or failed at the risky action.
+This allows them to update beliefs about whether $v=1$.
+For instance, a $+$ signal from a positive cost agent reveals $v=1$, and similarly a $-$ signal from a positive cost reveals that $v=0$.
+A $+$ signal from a zero cost agent is not payoff-revealing.

+\item \textbf{Indirect Inference:} An agent may also observe signals of the form $(\emptyset, c_\theta, \theta)$, indicating that a high-cost agent chose not to take the risky action.
 In this case, the observing agent must make an indirect inference about $v$ by using Bayes' rule with their understanding of the (differences in) equilibrium behavior between when $v=1$ and when $v=0$. \end{itemize}

-We presume that agents with cost $0$ follow their dominant strategy, and so always take the risky action.
+We presume that agents with zero cost follow their dominant strategy, and so always take the risky action.
 Thus, they send a positive signal for both values of $v$, and provide no information.

 Thus, the equilibrium dynamics are fully characterized by the observations and choices of the green and blue agents who have positive costs.
+What information can be inferred from a friend from the other group depends on the relative cost levels.

+The presence of zero cost agents is of interest even though they provide no information, since their presence affects the relative fraction of agents in each group who could potentially be informative.

+In Appendix \ref{multicost}, we examine more than two cost levels.
+The basic forces that we outline here persist, but the analysis becomes more complex.
+We have designed the model to be the simplest that provides all the moving parts that we described in the introduction.